 When I started my healthy lifestyle, I knew that my sugar addiction is the first thing I need to resolve.
 I struggled so hard to get off the sugar and to stop my sugar cravings.
 It took me about month to overcome my sugar addiction and to get my body in balance.
 I’ve been through painful and rather unpleasant cold turkey.
 I suffered from substantial pain in my stomach and my bowels.
 I was very nervous and tense.
 It was a nightmare.
 But these unpleasant feelings didn’t last forever.
 I’ve followed some rules that helped me ease these unpleasant feelings and in the end resolve my sugar addiction.

-I did TOTAL ABSTINENCE from added sugars for the first month.
+Do a TOTAL ABSTINENCE from added sugars for the first month.

 Some say it’s better to cut back sugar gradually because going cold turkey can lead to a binge later on.
 That was not the case with me.
 I totally abstained from ADDED SUGARS, I’ve gone through cold turkey, and I didn’t binge on cookie nor chocolate afterward.
 Actually what happened was total liberation from my sugar addiction.
 I think that moderation rarely works when getting off the sugar.
 Eating one cookie can trigger you to eat the whole box.
 In that first month, I avoided eating ALL added sugars, even healthier alternatives like honey and maple syrup.
 I did eat some low sugar fruits like kiwi, oranges, berries, but I ate very moderate amount, a one serving per day, and only when I had a craving.

-I stopped DRINKING SODA and store-bought drinks – juices, flavored waters, etc.
+Stop DRINKING SODA and store-bought drinks – juices, flavored waters, etc.

 Soda drinks and store-bought juices are loaded with added sugars and highly addicted.
 They are worse than solid food since they’re quickly absorbed into the body.
 Instead of soda, I started drinking plain water – a LOTS of it.
 The water helped me flush toxins out of my body and reduced my craving for sweets.
 Since I’m a fan of flavored drinks, I did add few drops of lemon or grapefruit in my water bottle.
 I even tossed some berries in the glass.
 Lemon and other fruits gave a nice flavor to the plain water but also a boost of vitamin too.

-I realized that my stressful, busy lifestyle raises the cortisol levels in my body and that’s whats drives my sugar cravings.
-I knew I had to reduce that stress somehow, so I started walking and practicing yoga.
+I realized that my stressful, busy lifestyle raises the cortisol levels in my body and that’s what’s drives my sugar cravings.
+I knew I had to reduce that stress somehow, so I started exercising – walking and practicing yoga.
 That helped me not only with my stress but also jump-started my weight loss.
 I felt better when I was physically active, and that helped me to feel psychically better.
 In addition to many health benefits, exercise starts a chain reaction that lowers your desire for unhealthy, high-calorie foods.

-I stopped eating ALL STORE-BOUGHT PROCESSED FOODS.
+Stop eating ALL STORE-BOUGHT PROCESSED FOODS.

-I incorporated HIGH-PROTEIN FOODS AND HEALTHY FATS in my breakfast.
+Eat HIGH-PROTEIN FOODS AND HEALTHY FATS.

-I swapped sugary snacks with a HEALTHY ALTERNATIVE.
+Swap sugary snacks with a HEALTHY ALTERNATIVE.

-In that first month, when I had mad desire to eat something sweet, instead of sugary snacks like store-bought cookies, energy bars or flavored yogurts, I had a banana with non-sweetened peanut butter or plain yogurt with blueberries.
+In that first month, when I had mad desire to eat something sweet, instead of sugary snacks like store-bought cookies, energy bars or flavored yogurts, I had a banana with unsweetened peanut butter or plain yogurt with blueberries.
 That snack-swap removed my sugar craving, but also kept me fuller longer because peanut butter and yogurt contains protein and healthy fats in addition to the natural sugars in the banana and fruits that satisfied my sweet tooth.

 This total sugar abstinence doesn’t have to last forever.
 Once you cleanse your body (and your mind) from sugar, and you’ll get your body in balance you absolutely CAN incorporate healthier sugars in your daily diet.
 That means you CAN start cooking and baking with healthier sugars – like maple syrup, honey, stevia.
 When your body is in the balance, sugar cravings just stop.
-That means you won’t binge on Carrot Oatmeal Cookies nor Raspberry Lemon Cake. ou will have one slice and your body will tell you that’s enough.
+That means you won’t binge on Carrot Oatmeal Cookies nor Raspberry Lemon Cake.
+You will have one slice and your body will tell you that’s enough.
 At the end of your sugar cold turkey journey, you’ll also learn to listen to your body and live healthier balanced life.

 Quitting sugar is tough.
 It’s true.
 But you know what?!
 You’re tougher!
 Set your goals and visualize the positive outcome of your journey.
 This will help you guide through the tough weeks at the beginning of your cleanse.
 If you feel your willpower dwindling, remind yourself why you chose to cut out sugar in the first place.